MPMC-Lab/BPM_IndoorUFP/README.md

-Absolutely!
-Here's a GitHub README styled description for your Bayesian parameter identification code focused on Indoor Ultrafine Particle Modeling:

----

 # Bayesian Parameter Identification for Indoor Ultrafine Particle Modeling

 This repository hosts MATLAB code that targets Bayesian parameter identification in the realm of indoor ultrafine particle (UFP) modeling.
 Utilizing state-of-the-art Bayesian inference techniques coupled with sophisticated models of particle dynamics, this toolkit offers robust solutions for comprehending and predicting indoor ultrafine particle behaviors.